 7. PAYMENT PLANS.
 You have the right to pay your automobile insurance premium in installments.
 Insurance companies may charge a fee for each installment.
 Your initial down payment cannot exceed the cost of two months' coverage.
 For a 12-month policy, you have the right to pay the balance in at least ten equal monthly installments.
 For a six-month policy, you have the right to pay the balance in at least four equal monthly installments.

 NOTE: You may be offered an installment loan through a premium finance company.
 These companies offer high-interest loans with fees and obligations that may be beyond those included in installment plans offered directly by insurance companies.

-- the insurer notifies you of the premium increase at least 30 days prior to its effective date and provides a postage paid form you can use to object to the increase; and
+- The insurer notifies you of the premium increase at least 30 days prior to its effective date and provides a postage paid form you can use to object to the increase.

 This does not apply to premium increases specifically scheduled in the original policy, to increases based on policy changes you request, or to an increase that is less than $10 or 10% of the previous month's payment.

 9. NOTICE OF REDUCED COVERAGE.
 If an insurer uses an endorsement to reduce the amount of coverage provided by your policy, the insurer must give you a written explanation of the change made by the endorsement.
 The insurer must provide the explanation before the effective date of the new or renewal policy.
 An insurance company cannot reduce coverage during the policy period unless you request the change.
 If you request the change, the company is not required to provide notice.

 10. EXPLANATION OF DENIAL.
 Upon request, you have the right to be told in writing why you have been denied coverage.
 The written statement must fully explain the decision, including the precise incidents, circumstances, or risk factors that disqualified you.
 It must also state the sources of information used.